-During school attendance students are obliged to return to the company during teachingfree periods, unless otherwise agreed with the employer.
+During school attendance, students are obliged to return to the company during non-teaching periods, unless otherwise agreed with the employer.

-Subsection 4 Overtime pay
+c.
+Overtime pay

-Overtime and work on Sundays and public holidays are settled with a supplement to the student's normal hourly wage of 50% for the first 2 hours and then 80% or equivalent free time.
+Overtime and work on Sundays and public holidays are settled with a supplement to the student's normal hourly wage of 50% for the first 2 hours and thereafter 100% or equivalent free time.